-How to use the right colors on your website like a Jedi Web Designer
+How to use the right website color schemes on your site?

 Do you ever pay attention to colors when creating a website?

 You should.
 Using the right colors on your site is essential to attract the right audience, keep readers interested and encourage them to come back.
 Here's why: colors affect feelings and have a unique persuasive strength.